-If you are in the Chicago area, consider Dr. Sidle for your forehead reduction surgery.
-He is one of the best forehead reduction and forehead extension surgery specialists in the region, thanks to his years of experience and technical proficiency.
+If you are in Chicago, consider Dr. Sidle for your forehead reduction surgery.
+He is one of the region’s best forehead reduction and forehead extension surgery specialists, thanks to his years of experience and technical proficiency.
 While insurance may not cover your procedure, he offers some of the most competitive prices for cosmetic surgeries.

 Contact Dr. Sidle at 312.695.8182 today or schedule a consultation to discuss your forehead reduction surgery.